 (6) are attempting to enter at a place other than a designated port of entry or have not been admitted to the U.S. after inspection and authorization by an immigration officer.

-Some relatively minor crimes may be grounds for inadmissibility.
-These might not come to the attention of immigration authorities until you return to the U.S. after traveling abroad.
+If after having received your green card, you commit a crime (or more than one crime) these infractions would not come to the attention of immigration authorities until you travel abroad.
 At that time you may be denied entry.